trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 #endif
 ```

-(I skipped a bit of `#define`ery where `stat` gets redirected to
+(I skipped a bit of `#define` boilerplate where `stat` gets redirected to
 `__xstat`.)
 The above hints that we will soon have a similar problem of switching
 to 64-bit `time_t` on 32-bit systems.

 ## Why did `patchelf` fail at all?

 I hear you ask: "why did `patchelf` fail at all"?
 Is `libgcc.so` such a
 large file by any definition?
-It's size is unlikely to overflow 32 bits
+Its size is unlikely to overflow 32 bits
 (4GB).
 Why does `stat()` implementation matter here?

-And you are right: `libgcc_s.so.1` is only 139KB large.
+And you are right: `libgcc_s.so.1` is only `139KB` large.

 Here is the full structure `man 2 stat` knows about: